ita-social-projects/TeachUA/README.md

 WIP

 ### How to run tests
+- To tun unit and integration test use `mvn clean verify -D"checkstyle.skip"=true`
 - To run unit tests use `mvn test -D"checkstyle.skip"=true`
-- To run integration tests use `mvn failsafe:integration-test`
+- To run integration tests use
+  - `mvn failsafe:integration-test`
-- To tun unit and integration test use `mvn clean verify -D"checkstyle.skip"=true`
+  - `mvn clean verify -DskipUnitTests -D"checkstyle.skip"=true`

+Parameters to skip test:
+- `-DskipTests`
+- `-DskipUnitTests`
+- `-DskipIntegrationTests`
 ### How to Checkstyle
-- To run checstyle use `mvn validate`
+- To run checkstyle use `mvn validate`

+To skip checkstyle use
+- PowerShell `-D"checkstyle.skip"=true`
+- cmd `-Dcheckstyle.skip`
 ---

 ## Documentation